UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-20-team08-instruction-to-post.md

 ![VAEFaces]({{'./assets/images/team08/VAEFaces.png' | relative_url}})

 In above, the first column is the canonical distirbutions, the second is the transformed distribution, and the last two are outputs from the experts.
 In this case, it's clear that the VAE experts are producing an image that is clearly human.
 However, this image has the opposite issue: it does not capture enough variation and seems to produce the same output.
 This observation explains why the loss converges but so do the scores against the discriminator.
 The VAE loss function is convering but the experts are unable to specialize enough to fool the discriminator.
-We believe that this problem may be fixable through hyper parameter turning and using more expressive models like BetaVAE.
+We believe that this problem may be fixable through hyper parameter tuning and using more expressive models like BetaVAE.

-### Conclusion
+## Conclusion

 We set out to see if we can employ the indepedent causal mechanism principal to its maximum effect by trying to apply the ICM model [1] to a more sophisticated dataset like human faces.
 We took several steps to try to garner some results but were ultimately limited by the datasets.
 The issue is due to the complexity of the dataset rather than an issue with the model itself.
 There exists considerable amount of variation within the canonical/transformed distributions themselves(age, sex, orientation) making the experts in the ICM model difficult to train.
 We believe that a dataset specifically designed to apply the ICM model may yield better results and could present a possible direction of future study.

-### What we hope to show

-We want to find effective independent mechanisms or experts to help us generalize across human faces.
-With the casual mechanisms we implemented, we can use them to detect human faces more robustly.
-Also, we will test whether we can use these mechanisms in a different domain.
+We have uploaded our code in this [Github repo](https://github.com/DevarakondaV/CS269Project).
+Thanks!

 ## Reference